Two-Week ONLINE Samatha-Vipassana Retreat for Experienced Students

 February 16 – March 2, 2022

 Mountain Hermitage Guiding Teacher Marcia Rose is the lead teacher for this retreat.
 Kristina Baré is the teaching assistant for this retreat.
-This retreat will have only 15 participants, thus creating a more overall intimate retreat environment along with relatively easy access to the teachers.
+This retreat will have up to 30 participants.

-This in-person 2-week Samatha-Vipassana retreat will be for experienced students.
+This ONLINE 2-week Samatha-Vipassana retreat will be for experienced students.
 Please see the listed prerequisites following this introduction.

 We will begin the retreat with attending to and strengthening our capacity for a clear focused attention via some Anapana sati teachings and practice.
 We will then move into Vipassana/Insight teachings and practices via attending to the 4 domains/foundations of mindfulness through a general overview of the teachings and the engagement in practice with this perspective…along with some specific mindfulness based insight teachings and practices that will be offered along the way.
 As the two weeks unfold we will bring attention back to the Anapanasati practice at times to continue strengthening and deepening our capacity for a clear and focused attention to what is presenting itself in our ongoing body/mind/heart continuum.

 We will all observe the 5 precepts for lay practitioners.
 Those who would like to explore practice via observing 8 precepts are very welcome to do so.
 There will be daily evening Dhamma Talks and/or guided sits as well as shorter morning reflections and/or practice instructions most mornings at the after-breakfast group sit.
 Students are requested to attend all of the scheduled group sits.
 Marcia will offer one-on-one practice meetings every couple of days for each student.
 Kristina will also be available for one-on-one practice meetings throughout the retreat.
-Some students may choose to sit more independently at times in their room and/or in the mediation hall.
+Some students may choose to sit more independently at times.
 This option can be discussed with the teacher during practice meetings.
-The meditation hall will be open 24/7.
+The online meditation hall will be open 24/7.

-Applications and deposits are requested no later than January 1, 2022.
+Applications and fees are requested no later than February 1, 2022.
 Printable Forms are located at the bottom of this page.

 PREREQUISITES FOR THIS RETREAT